localz/Spotz3-Android-SDK/README.md

 <a href="http://www.localz.co/"><img alt="Localz logo" align="right" width="50" height="50" src="http://www.localz.co/assets/images/logo-round.png" /></a> Spotz Android SDK
 =================

-[Spotz](http://spotz.localz.co/) is a user engagement platform that utilizes Bluetooth Low Energy.
+[Spotz](http://spotz.localz.co/) is a user engagement platform that utilizes Bluetooth Low Energy, GPS and NFC.
 You can create any 'Spot' you want - an exhibit, a room, an event, or even an entire street.

 The Spotz Android SDK allows your Android app to detect when it is in range of your Spotz and receive payload data - e.g. detailed information about an exhibit, promotional offers, media, it can be anything!